Existence and phase structure of random inverse limit measures: Existence and phases of Gaussian histogram limits

-To conclude and amplify the latter point, observe that if we repeat the analysis in the Fourier-domain (parametrized by momenta denoted $p\in\RR^d$), $\laplace=-p^2$ gives rise to a diagonal covariance measure based on a (appropriately regularized) Green's function.
-In that case \emph{`quantization'} emerges as a consequence of complete randomness: resulting Gaussian histogram limits are generically in the \emph{random-atomic phase}, manifesting as a sum of point masses in Euclidean momentum-space, with the immediate physical interpretation as a state made up of \emph{`particles'}!
-The fixed-atomic and random-atomic components are interpreted as on-shell and off-shell field excitations respectively.
-It is noted that in (second-quantized) quantum field theory, particles do not emerge, but are `introduced by hand', with the formal introduction of a Fock space to describe quantum states of the field.
-We defer a more detailed discussion/elaboration of this class of Gaussian histogram limits (and further applications to the mathematical formulation of quantum field theory) to future work. \end{example}
+In anticipation of the analysis in \citep{Kleijn25b}, we point out the following consequence of the phase of this Gaussian histogram limit.
+In this case, \emph{`quantization'}, a description of the field in terms of particles, emerges as a consequence of complete randomness: the Gaussian histogram limit is in the \emph{random-atomic phase} and manifests as a random sum of discrete point masses in Euclidean momentum space.
+Such configurations have an immediate physical interpretation, as states describing (off-shell) particles, point-like quanta of momentum.
+It is noted that the \emph{emergence of quantization} is not a feature of (second-quantized) quantum field theory: in the physical theory of quantum fields, particles are axiomatic and introduced by hand with the formal introduction of a Fock space to describe quantum states of the field (see the classical work \cite{Zuber12}, p.~106). \end{example}